 WeThrive - WeThrive Education equips underestimated youth to own their future.
-Youth identify problems in the community, sharpen the ideas into viable micro-enterprises, and use seed funding WeThrive provides to launch solutions, earning real revenues and real traction.
+Youth identify problems in the community, sharpen the ideas into viable micro-enterprises, and use seed funding WeThrive provides to launch, earning real revenues and real traction.
 This initiative is a work-based learning program helping youth launch and run real businesses.
-WeThrive leverages a best-in-class curriculum and self-guided interactive modules to activate youth as changemakers who create real companies, earning real revenues as they perfect the practice required to achieve economic prosperity.
+WeThrive leverages a best-in-class curriculum and self-guided interactive modules to activate youth as change-makers who create real companies, earning real revenues as they perfect the practice required to achieve economic prosperity.
 The organization provides students with mentorships, life skills training, financial training, and funding needed to develop and launch their business ideas.
-WeThrive aims to support a generation of students to unleash their intellectual and economic potential and close racial wealth and achievement gaps throughout the United States. teamwethrive.org
+WeThrive aims to support a generation of students to unleash their intellectual and economic potential and close racial wealth and achievement gaps throughout the United States.
+About - WeThrive (teamwethrive.org)

 ASA also committed funding in 2021 to the next round of this collaborative and aims to fund an additional 25 solutions in 2022.
-Those winners will be summarized in next year's report.
+Those winners have not been chosen and will be summarized in next year's report.
 ASA Committed Funds: \$3.5 million